timothymiller/full-stack-2019/README.md

 # MERN + Ant Design + GraphQL + Next.js Production Template

 Deploying web apps to production is hard.
-This is the template I use for all MERN stack based Web Apps.
+This is a template containing optimal defaults for web apps integrating MongoDB, Express, React, & Node.js, otherwise known as the MERN stack.
+I use this template as a starting point for all my web apps.
+I include some example components demonstrating how the backend & frontend interact interact in a serverless enviornment, including frameworks, such as MongoDB, GraphQL, TypeScript, and Markdown in JSX.

 ## :wrench: How to setup